 Pet Therapy Team Training and Assessment

 To obtain certification as a pet therapy team, you and your dog will need to master specific skills.
 This 4 week class, for dogs over 1 year of age, will cover commands and behaviors required to achieve certification from a Pet Therapy evaluator.
-Basic commands will be reviewed, reinforced, and tested, including loose leash walking and focus.
-There are no “formal” prerequisites for this class.
-However, your dog should have solid basic obedience skills; this class does not teach basic commands (e.g. sit, stay, come, etc.).
+Basic commands will be reviewed, reinforced, and tested, including loose leash walking, leave it and focus.
+There are no “formal” prerequisites for the class, however, your dog should be consistently responsive to basic obedience commands.
+This class does not teach basic commands.
 Your dog should be well socialized and comfortable around people of all ages, sizes and colors.
 Come, stay, and heel commands will have several added distractions, including movement, toys, food, sounds, and hospital equipment.
-Impulse control behavior will involve “Leave it” and the Toy/Food “Gauntlet.”
-We will also utilize clicker training to work on shaping behaviors such as “Touch.”
-This class will address desensitizing your dog so that it is comfortable being handled both by you and strangers.
+Impulse control behavior will include “Leave it” and the Toy/Food “Gauntlet.”
+We will also utilize optional clicker training to work on shaping behaviors such as “Touch”, and work on desensitizing your dog to be comfortable when handled both by strangers.
 Exercises will include a complete body exam including petting, hugging, tugging, and changes in vocal inflection.

-Passing the Canine Good Citizenship (CGC) test is not required but strongly recommended.
-You can find the list of tests at www.AKC.org by typing in Canine Good Citizenship test.
+Passing the Canine Good Citizenship (CGC) test is recommended.
+You can find the list of tests at www.AKC.org.
 Good Dogma can provide CGC testing at any time.
 You do not need to take a class to take the test.
 Click Here For Current Schedule

 Consultations/Assessments : A single 60 minute in home consultation is available for certain behavior issues.
 The base charge is $90.
 Depending on your location, it may be higher.
 Please contact Good Dogma for this option.

 Seminars & Workshops